CritCatDigiPres/CritCatDigiPres.github.io/README.md

 > **Computational Analysis of Catalogue Data (16 Dec 2020)**

-> This half-day training event will provide instruction in using AntConc and approaches from computational linguistics for the purposes of examining catalogue data to enable important catalogue related work.
-Numbers are capped at 30, so please register in advance.
+> This half-day training event provided instruction in using AntConc and approaches from computational linguistics for the purposes of examining catalogue data to enable important catalogue related work.
+For a report on the event see the [British Library Digital Scholarship Blog](https://blogs.bl.uk/digital-scholarship/2021/02/legacies-of-catalogue-descriptions-and-curatorial-voice-training-materials-and-next-steps.html).

-> See the [event page](https://cataloguelegacies.github.io/antconc-training2) for further details and how to register.
+> See the [event page](https://cataloguelegacies.github.io/antconc-training2) for further details.

 > **Computational Analysis of Catalogue Data: ad hoc training (3 & 9 July 2020)**